What is Assistive Technology?

 - Do something you otherwise couldn’t do

 They range from everyday household items to more complex items like pressure care mattresses and power wheelchairs.
-In other words, anything that assists individuals to perform daily tasks is considered assistive technology.
+In other words, anything that assists individuals to perform daily tasks or activities is considered assistive technology.

 Advancements in technology move fast.
 Technology companies have become increasingly focused on tailoring the experience of their products to suit the individual needs of their customers, which has had a vast influence on the way we communicate with our loved ones and our environment.
 Architects are now building smart homes that will sense if someone falls over or forgets their medicine.
 Doctors now offer telehealth options and watches now monitor our vital signs.